PPeltola/CellScatter-predictor/README.md

 To make predictions, create an instance of the class and call the ```.predict``` function:
 ![](https://github.com/PPeltola/CellScatter-predictor/blob/main/documentation/images/predict1.png)

-The data given as the parameter should be a one-dimensional vector of 1000 values, at least python lists, NumPy arrays and pandas Series work fine.
+The data given as the parameter should be a one-dimensional vector of 1000 values, at least regular Python lists, NumPy arrays and pandas Series work fine.

 The ```.predict``` function returns a dictionary of the predicted values, where the keys are ```density```, ```thickness``` and ```APL```: